jiop77a/AirBike/docs/schema.md

 ------------ | ------------- | -------------
 Id | integer | Not null, primary key
 User Id | integer | Not null, indexed
-Spot Id | integer | Not null, indexed
+Bike Id | integer | Not null, indexed
 Rating | integer | Not null, numerically between 0 and 10
 Body | text | Not null

 Validation of one userId/houseId combo

-Belongs To: Houses
+Belongs To: Bikes

 Belongs To: Reviewer (ClassName: Users)